akihikodaki/dts/test_plans/floating_veb_test_plan.rst

 /evb-tutorial-draft-20091116_v09.pdf

 Virtual Ethernet Bridge (VEB) - This is an IEEE EVB term.
-A VEB is a VLAN Bridge internal to Fortville that bridges the traffic of multiple VSIs over an internal virtual network.
+A VEB is a VLAN Bridge internal to Intel® Ethernet 700 Series that bridges the traffic of multiple VSIs over an internal virtual network.

 Virtual Ethernet Port Aggregator (VEPA) - This is an IEEE EVB term.
-A VEPA multiplexes the traffic of one or more VSIs onto a single Fortville Ethernet port.
+A VEPA multiplexes the traffic of one or more VSIs onto a single Intel® Ethernet 700 Series Ethernet port.
 The biggest difference between a VEB and a VEPA is that a VEB can switch packets internally between VSIs, whereas a VEPA cannot.

 Virtual Station Interface (VSI) - This is an IEEE EVB term that defines the properties of a virtual machine's (or a physical machine's) connection to the network.
-Each downstream v-port on a Fortville VEB or VEPA defines a VSI.
+Each downstream v-port on a Intel® Ethernet 700 Series VEB or VEPA defines a VSI.
 A standards-based definition of VSI properties enables network management tools to perform virtual machine migration and associated network re-configuration in a vendor-neutral manner.

 My understanding of VEB is that it's an in-NIC switch(MAC/VLAN), and it can support VF->VF, PF->VF, VF->PF packet forwarding according to the NIC internal switch.
-It's similar as Niantic's SRIOV switch.
+It's similar as 82599's SRIOV switch.

 Floating VEB Introduction
 =========================